sahilseth/flowrdocs/source/rd/vignettes/build-pipes.rst

       dummy name like sample1 all throughout.

 -  jobname: This corresponds to the name of the step.
-This should match perfectly with the jobname column in flow\_def table defined above.
+This should match exactly with the jobname column in flow\_def table defined above.
 -  cmd: A shell command to run.
 One can get quite creative here.
 These could be multiple shell commands separated by a ``;`` or ``&&``, more on this
    ``here <http://stackoverflow.com/questions/3573742/difference-between-echo-hello-ls-vs-echo-hello-ls>``\ \_\_.
+   - Don't make them really long, it may not look pretty (though would still work).

-Here is a example
+Here is an example
 ``flow_mat <https://raw.githubusercontent.com/sahilseth/flowr/master/inst/extdata/example1_flow_mat.txt>``\ \_\_

 .. code:: r